 Melissa and her husband’s foster journey began in 2012.
 They had four children already, but felt that they still had more love to give.
 They finalized the adoption of their first-ever placement on Valentine’s day of 2014!
 They are currently fostering the cutest little baby ever, who has been with their family since she was just 3 days old.
 When she’s not carting kids to their hundreds of weekly activities, wiping butts and noses, or pulling the baby out of the dog’s food, Melissa enjoys traveling, photography, sunshine, and charity work.

-Nicole and her husband Scott started fostering in Oct of 2013 after they felt Jesus tugging (not so gently) at their hearts and making it clear that being over 40 is no excuse for not taking the hard, but beautiful road.
-They share the journey with their far taller than them, no longer a teen son; their big hearted, teenage daughter and now a sweet & energetic toddler that they adopted in April of 2016.
+Nicole and her husband Scott started fostering in Oct of 2013 after they felt Jesus tugging (not so gently) at their hearts and making it clear that being over 40 is no excuse for not taking this hard, but beautiful road.
+They took a break in 2018 but are back at it now.
+They have a far taller than them, older son that is now living on his own but at home they walk this out with their big hearted, teenage daughter and a sweet, very energetic preschooler that they adopted in April of 2016.
 When Nicole is not busy home teaching or singing way too loud she and her family can be found in the mountains eating up as much outdoor time as they can & going on the occasional night hike.
-She can also be found sharing life @allofthejoy and sharing what she sees of God in nature @woodsermon.
+She can also be found writing on her blog http://www.nicolermasters.com or her mini blog on IG @nicolermasters.